Signalium/signalium/docs/src/app/core/relays-and-watchers/page.md

   return plusOne() + 1;
 });

-export function Component() {
+export const Component = component(() => {
   // plusTwo() is called inside a React component,
   // sets up a watcher and synchronizes it with React
   // state so it rerenders whenever the watcher updates. const valuePlusTwo = plusTwo();

   return <div>{valuePlusTwo}</div>;
-}
+});
 ```

 In general, you shouldn't need to worry about managing watchers yourself because of this, but they are very important _conceptually_ which is why they are included in the core concepts.
-In addition, they'll be necessary if you ever _do_ need to create your own integration of some kind.

 {% callout type="warning" title="Note" %}
 Watchers should never be created or managed _inside_ reactive functions or relays.
 They are meant to be _terminal nodes_ that pull on the graph of dependencies and make it "live".
 Relays generally work like "internal watchers" (i.e. they will also update automatically while they're live via an external watcher), so there should never be a reason to create a watcher inside of one.

-This is a very strong recommendation; Any current behavior is considered undefined, and it is not guaranteed or covered under semver.
 {% /callout %}

 ### Watcher scheduling